Highland Pictish Tour inc. Elgin Cathedral

 Explore the ancient history of the Picts through their legacy of wonderfully decorated sculpture standing stones.

 The Picts were native inhabitants of the region when the Romans arrived nearly two thousand years ago followed by the Gaels from Ireland a few hundred years later.
 By the end of the first millennia the Picts had eventually assimilated into the Gaelic culture and society of early Scotland.
 Although they left us little evidence of a discernable written Pictish language, their artistic and cultural legacy has survived through a wonderful series of sculptured and carved standing stones dotted around the Scottish Highlands.

-Our Highland Pictish tour begins from Inverness where we head east towards towards the town of Forres, home of the wonderful Sueno's stone.
-This class II Pictish stone (8-9th century, highly decorated stones with Pictish symbols and Christian imagery) is one of the most remarkable sculptured monuments in Scotland and stands over 20 feet high.
-Our return towards Inverness includes a visit to the grounds of Brodie Castle to view the Rodney stone - another great class II stone with a stunning Pictish beast illustration.
+Our Highland Pictish tour begins from Inverness where we head east towards the grounds of Brodie Castle, home of the wonderful Rodney Stone.
+This class II Pictish stone (8-9th century, highly decorated stones with Pictish symbols and Christian imagery) includes a very striking Pictish beast illustration.
+Next stop is the scenic town of Forres, home of the wonderful Sueno's Stone.
+This class III Pictish stone (9-10th century, highly decorated stones with Christian imagery) is one of the most remarkable sculptured monuments in Scotland and stands over 20 feet high.